matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 #### Vocals GR

-This is the final group that routes all vocals groups to the Vocals Bus.
+This is the final group that routes all vocals tracks to the Vocals Bus.

+This should be the group that all vocals tracks use for their own Output Routing.

 **Color**: Violet (Color 13)